-- 1. Create the firmware update disks (see Creating the Firmware Update Disks on page 79). - 2.
+- 1. Create the firmware update disk (see Creating the Firmware Update Disk on page 83). - 2.
 Shut down your operating system and reboot to DOS from a bootable DOS floppy disk or from a DOS partition on a bootable drive.
 (You can use a disk connected to the controller you're updating.)
 If your computer isn't set up to boot from the bootable floppy disk or a bootable device other than a disk drive, enter the system setup utility to change the setting. - 3.
 Insert the firmware update disk containing AFU.exe - 4.
 At the DOS command, if you have multiple controllers and you don't know the number of the controller you want to update, type AFU LIST, then press Enter.
 Otherwise, skip to the next step. - 5.
-At the DOS command, type AFU followed by a command (see AFU Commands on page 81) and any switches you want. - 6.
+At the DOS command, type AFU followed by a command (see AFU Commands on page 84) and any switches you want. - 6.
 Update the flash using the instructions suitable for your requirements: - To update a single RAID controller:

-AFU UPDATE /C <cont_number>
+AFU UPDATE /C <cont\number>

-Where <cont_number> is the number of the RAID controller whose firmware you are updating.
+Where <cont\number> is the number of the RAID controller whose firmware you are updating.
 For example, to upgrade Controller 0, type AFU UPDATE /C 0